samthiriot/knime-shapefiles-as-WKT/docs/pages/2_reproject/index.md

 * Run the workflow
 * Open the outputs of each node, and compare the coordinates; watch how the geometries are the same in a different referential.
-* Add a "View WKT Spatial Data", and observe how the projection does not change what is displayed; only the referential changes
+* Add a "View Geometries as Map", and observe how the projection does not change what is displayed; only the referential changes
 * Try to reproject to another coordinate system by tuning the configuration of the "Reproject" node; try WGS84 which covers the globe and is thus compliant with any location

 # Go beyond

-* Add a node "Write WKT as a Shapefile" and write the result of the concatenation into a shapefile.
+* Add a node "Write Geometries into Shapefile" and write the result of the concatenation into a shapefile.
 Open it with a [GIS sofware](https://en.wikipedia.org/wiki/Geographic_information_system) like [qgis](https://www.qgis.org), and check the data is still there.

 # Next